Little One: Chapter 21

 The sunlight was beating down on my face as we hiked the snow capped mountains of Jesse’s favorite national park.
-The wind was blowing through my hair with so much force I had to redo my french braid three times.
-On the whole, trekking an icy forest in the dead of winter and middle of day with the morning sun directly overhead brought with it a whole cluster of sensations for me with which I was unfamiliar.
+The windwas blowing through my hair with so much force I had to redo my french braid three times.
+On the whole, trekking an icy forest in the dead of winter and middle of day with the morning sun directly overhead was not fun and brought with it a whole cluster of sensations with which I was unfamiliar.

 I was hot, but cold.